Help Build a Sustainable Energy Future

 Tuition Cost |

-$1,300 per credit (based on 2015-16 tuition rates), payable at the beginning of each semester.
+$1,300 per credit, payable at the beginning of each semester.
 Students are billed for courses in which they are enrolled each term.
 There is no lump sum payment plan.

 Tuition Includes |